RIG-I: Non-self

+Some viruses have evolved countermeasures to RIG-I. For example, some retroviruses such as HIV-1 encode a protease that directs RIG-I to the lysosome for degradation, and thereby evade RIG-I mediated signaling.

+RIG-I PAMPS can also be synthetic in origin.
+The in vitro transcription reaction used to make mRNA-based drugs and vaccines can produce dsRNA byproducts that activate RIG-I. In vitro transcribed RNAs initiated with 5′-triphosphorylated adenosine generate significantly greater levels of highly immunogenic dsRNAs, compared to their 5′-triphosphorylated guanosine counterparts.

+Cancer

+RIG-I also recognizes "self" RNAs, most commonly in the case of cancer, leading to an interferon response.
+Depending on the type of cancer, this can have either positive or negative effects.

+For example, in breast cancer cells (BrCa), noncoding RNA leads to RIG-I activation and causes the cells to resist treatments and grow.

+On the other hand, RIG-I can act as a tumor suppressor in acute myeloid leukemia and hepatocellular carcinoma.

+RIG-I may deter cancers caused by oncoviruses by triggering cell death in the affected cell.
+Cell death can occur via apoptosis via the caspase-3 pathway, or through IFN-dependent T cells and natural killer cells.

 Type-1 interferon pathway

 RIG-I is a signaling molecule and is usually in a condensed resting state until it is activated.
 Once RIG-I is bound to its PAMP, molecules such as PACT and zinc antiviral protein short isoform (ZAPs), help keep RIG-I in an activated state which then keeps the caspase activation and recruitment domains (CARDs) ready for binding.
 The molecule will migrate to the mitochondrial antiviral signaling protein (MAVS) CARD domain and bind.
 RIG-I CARD interactions have their own regulatory system.
 Although RIG-I expresses a CARD at all times, it must be activated by the ligand before it will allow both CARDs to interact with the MAVS CARD.
 This interaction will start the pathway to making proinflammatory cytokines and type-1 Interferon (IFN1;IFNα and IFNβ), which create an antiviral environment.
 Once the IFN1s leave the cell, they can bind to IFN1 receptors on the cell surface from which they came from, or other cells close by.
 This will upregulate the production of more IFN1s, boosting an antiviral environment.
 IFN1 also activates the JAK-STAT pathway, leading to the production of IFN-stimulated genes (ISGs).